lipoja/URLExtract/README.rst

 Example
 ~~~~~~~

-You can look at command line program *bin/urlextract*.
+You can look at command line program at the end of *urlextract.py*.
 But everything you need to know is this:

 .. code:: python